mustafaerrgun/XDRV/README.md

 The drivers rely on a custom reduced CMSIS-style header ([stm32f767xx.h](Drivers/Inc/stm32f767xx.h)) which defines all relevant register maps.

-I use the **STM32 Nucleo-144** development board with the STM32F767ZI MCU for testing the drivers.
+**STM32 Nucleo-144** development board is being used with the STM32F767ZI MCU for testing the drivers.

 <p align="center">